-Confinement is forcing universities and their faculties to renew themselves.
-Courses are now dematerialized, and exams will soon be too.
-While we are currently carrying out a number of load tests to ensure that all our students benefit from optimal conditions for taking their exams, you will find below a few tips for improving the quality of your connection, as well as a reminder of the procedure to follow for your future online exams.
+Lockdown is forcing universities and their faculties to reinvent themselves.
+Courses are now being delivered online, and exams will soon follow suit.
+While we are currently conducting several load tests to ensure that all our students have optimal conditions for taking their exams, below you will find some tips on how to improve your connection quality, as well as a reminder of the procedure to follow for your future online exams.

-In order to enable students to take their exams online and staff to work in the best possible conditions, DSIN is providing you with a tool to measure the quality of the connection between your home and the university: https://testdebit.umontpellier.fr/
+In order to enable students to take their exams online and staff to work in the best possible conditions, the DSIN provides a tool that allows you to measure the quality of the connection between your home and the university: https://testdebit.umontpellier.fr/

 Data reception (download)

-Following this test, results will appear, which you can interpret with the help of this short guide:
+Following this test, results will appear, which you can interpret using this short guide:

-• A speed between D and F is considered slow (low flow);
+• A speed between D and F is considered slow (low throughput);

-• A C-rated speed of between 3 and 7 Mb/s is referred to as "medium throughput", and it's at these speeds that remote working can begin under the right conditions.
+• A speed classified as C between 3 and 7 Mbps is considered "medium speed," and it is at these speeds that remote working can begin to take place under good conditions.

-• A value of 8 Mb/s or more corresponds to the threshold of a "high-speed" connection.
+• A speed of 8 Mb/s corresponds to the threshold for a "high-speed" connection.

-• Above 30 Mb/s, the connection is qualified as "very high speed".
+• Above 30 Mbps, the connection is classified as "very high speed."

 Sending data (Upload)

-This value represents the speed at which data is transmitted from your computer to the Internet; it is often referred to as the "upload rate".
+This value represents the speed at which data is transmitted from your computer to the Internet; it is often referred to as "upload speed" or "Upload."

-An average data rate of 1.2 Mb/s is sufficient to transmit data from your workstation.
+An average speed of 1.2 Mb/s is sufficient to transmit data from your workstation.

 Response time (ping)

-This value represents the round-trip time between your computer and the one hosting the files used to measure the data reception rate, and is often referred to as "latency".
+This value represents the time taken for a round trip between your computer and the computer hosting the files used to measure the data reception speed; it is often referred to as "latency."

-A value in the green zone is required for seamless videoconferencing.
+A value in the green zone is required to conduct high-quality video conferences (without interruptions).

-If the connection is not optimal (between D and F), :
+If the connection is not optimal (between D and F), you must:

-• Prefer wired if possible The flow will be more stable, and wi-fi-connected equipment will have a better throughput.
+• If possible, prioritize wired connections : The connection will be more stable and Wi-Fi-connected devices will have better throughput.

-• Position your box correctly Avoid placing it under the TV set or in a closed cupboard.
-Install it preferably about 1.50m from the floor in an open area.
-Never place anything on top of it, and plug it in directly (don't use an extension cord or power strip).
+• Position your box correctly : Avoid placing it under the TV or in a closed cabinet.
+It is best to install it approximately 1.50 m above the floor in an open area.
+Never place anything on top of it and plug it in directly (do not use a telephone extension cord or power strip).

-• Stop running programs: To get the most out of your bandwidth, remember to turn off the wi-fi on devices you're not using (phones, connected objects).
+• Stop running programs: To get the most out of your bandwidth, remember to turn off Wi-Fi on devices you are not using (phones, connected devices).

-• Disable automatic wifi search By default, Windows constantly searches for nearby wireless networks.
-This function is useless when you're always connecting to your own network, and consumes bandwidth.
+• Disable automatic Wi-Fi search : By default, Windows constantly searches for nearby wireless networks.
+This feature, which is unnecessary if you always connect to your own network, consumes bandwidth.

-• Check for viruses: Whether by displaying advertisements or discreetly using the computer's capabilities, some malware uses bandwidth unnecessarily.
+• Check that you don't have a virus: Whether by displaying ads or discreetly using the computer's capabilities, some malware unnecessarily uses bandwidth.

-If, after checking all these steps, your connection is still weak, please contact your Registrar's Office so that they can help you access the exams in the best possible conditions.
-Don't hesitate to inform them of any problems you encounter during the tests.
+If, after checking all these steps, the connection is still weak, contact your academic department so that they can help you access the exams in the best possible conditions.
+Please also feel free to report any problems you encounter during the tests.

 With an optimal connection, students can take their exams.

-To do this, students must log in in the same way as for tablet exams in the lecture hall: connect from your computer to SIDES + ENT identification + call up a test code.
+To do this, students must log in in the same way as for exams on tablets in lecture halls: log in from your computer on SIDES + ENT identification + enter an exam code.

-Box codes will be communicated by email before the event.
+The codes for the boxes will be sent by email before the test.

-On the day of the test, we invite students to position themselves, if possible, in an exam situation:
+On the day of the test, we invite students to position themselves, if possible, as they would be during an exam:

-• Start the connection at least 15 minutes before the specified times (to avoid unforeseen events).
+• Start the connection at least 15 minutes before the times mentioned (to allow for any unforeseen circumstances).

 • Staying alone in a room

-• Keep only examination materials (pen, blank draft sheet, etc.).
+• Keep only exam materials (pen, blank scratch paper, etc.)

-• Do not attempt to connect to applications other than those required for the test.
-This could disrupt the connection and distort dialing capability.
+• Do not attempt to connect to any applications other than those required for the exam.
+Doing so may disrupt the connection and distort your ability to compose.

-Once the test is underway, it's up to you!
+Once the challenge has begun, it's up to you!

-We wish you all the best for your exams!
+We wish you the best of luck with your exams!

 Bonus

-The training of our students is of paramount importance to the Faculty, which is why we're putting three teaching platforms at your disposal that are of particular interest to students in the Maïeutics stream, but which may also be of interest to students in the Medicine stream.
+The education of our students is of paramount importance to the Faculty, which is why we provide you with three educational platforms specifically designed for students in the Midwifery program, but which may also be of interest to students in the Medicine program.

 Formagyn

-This platform offers the educational content of the University of Brest's "gynecological follow-up for prevention, sexuality and birth control" DU program, and is free for all students from March 17 to June 17.
-The rich, well-developed content focuses on gynecological follow-up and emergencies, contraception and much more.
+This platform offers educational content from the University of Brest's "Preventive Gynecological Care, Sexuality, and Birth Control" university diploma program and is free for all students from March 17 to June 17.
+The rich and well-developed content focuses primarily on gynecological monitoring and emergencies, contraception, and many other topics.

-This platform brings together several MOOCs (Massive Open Online Courses): online training courses open to all, generally consisting of explanatory videos and knowledge MCQs.
-Pédagogie Numérique en Santé deals with women's and children's health, including topics such as violence against women and children, breastfeeding, contraception, menopause, etc...
+This platform brings together several MOOCs (Massive Open Online Courses): online training courses open to all, generally consisting of explanatory videos and multiple-choice knowledge tests.
+Digital Pedagogy in Health deals with women's and children's health, covering topics such as violence against women and children, breastfeeding, contraception, menopause, etc.

-The first, on victimology, was developed in collaboration with Gynécologie sans frontière.
+This platform currently contains only two MOOCs.
+The first, which deals with victimology, was designed in collaboration with Gynecology Without Borders.
 The second MOOC on the platform deals with male domination.

-For some, this training package will be a direct complement to their courses, while others will benefit from additional information that will be useful in their future professions.
+This set of training courses will therefore enable some students to gain additional knowledge directly related to their courses, while others will benefit from additional information that will always be useful for their future professions.

-We would like to thank Romain PONS, a maieutics student elected to the Pedagogical Council, for his help in writing this article.
+We would like to thank Romain PONS, a midwifery student elected to the Educational Council, for his help in writing this article.

-As part of the crisis management of the coronavirus epidemic, the FMC (Continuing Medical Education) department is once again offering a themed videoconference evening for doctors in charge of COVID platforms for the elderly in the Eastern Occitanie region.
-Once again, Pr Blain will lead the evening.
-Find out more in this article.
+As part of the crisis management response to the coronavirus epidemic, the Continuing Medical Education (CME) department is once again offering a themed evening videoconference for doctors responsible for COVID platforms for elderly people in eastern Occitanie.
+Professor Blain will once again be leading the evening.
+More information can be found in this article.

 A remote conference

-The conference will take place by videoconference on Tuesday April 28 from 6pm to 8pm.
-It is open to all established general practitioners, and in particular to doctors in charge of COVID platforms for the elderly in the Occitanie Est region.
-The theme of the evening will be: "Sharing best practices with doctors in charge of COVID platforms for the elderly in Occitanie-Est".
-As the number of participants is limited in order to encourage interaction between listeners and speakers, registration is free but compulsory.
+The conference will take place via video conference on Tuesday, April 28, from 6:00 p.m. to 8:00 p. m.
+It is open to all practicing general practitioners, particularly those responsible for COVID platforms for the elderly in eastern Occitanie.
+The theme of the evening will be: "An exchange of best practices with doctors responsible for COVID platforms for the elderly in eastern Occitanie."
+As the number of participants is limited in order to encourage interaction between the audience and the speakers, registration is free but mandatory.

 Registration is now closed.